judielaine/Clowderwood/CountyDocs/index.md

 ## Property tax

 Current documentation of the valuation can be found [online](http://ustaxdata.com/nc/chatham/print.cfm?ownerID=55862&parcelID=0066619).
-Use the parcel number, 0066619, for searches of
+Use the parcel number, 0066619.

 [ ] Begin recording the annual county and fire district tax rate plus the waste fees